 1.3.3 In how much detail do I have to describe the reason for the claim?

-The action must state the basis and level of the debt, and proof that enables the truth of the claims made therein to be established; it must also indicate the amount and the currency, as well as the date the pecuniary claims fell due.
+Under Article 431 of the ZPP, a mandatory payment action must state the basis and amount of debt, and proof that enables the truth of the claims made therein to be established; it must also indicate the amount and the currency, as well as the date the pecuniary claims fell due.
 If interest is being claimed, that interest must also be precisely defined (interest rate and the period for which the claim is being made).
 The due date of the claim must be clear from the authentic document.

-Yes, the original or a certified copy of the authentic document must be attached to the action or the motion to issue an order for payment.
-There is no requirement to attach the original or a certified copy of the authentic document for the issuing of an order for payment in a commercial dispute.
+Yes, the original or a certified copy of the authentic document must be attached to the action or the motion to issue a payment order.
+There is no requirement to attach the original or a certified copy of the authentic document to issue a payment order in a commercial dispute.
 It is sufficient for a copy of this document to be certified by an authorised body of a legal person.

 An authentic document is a document that does not have the quality of an executory title, but expresses a high degree of probability that the claim exists.
 A document is authentic if it is determined as such by the Civil Procedure Act or another act.
-Under the Civil Procedure Act, authentic documents are: public documents, private documents on which the signature of the debtor has been authenticated by a body authorised for authentication, bills of exchange and cheques, with the objection and the return invoices, if these are required for origination of the claim, extracts from authenticated books of account, invoices, and documents that have the character of a public document under special regulations.
+Under the Civil Procedure Act, authentic documents are: public documents, private documents on which the signature of the debtor has been authenticated by a body authorised for authentication, bills of exchange and cheques, with the objection and the return invoices if these are required to give rise to a claim, extracts from authenticated books of account, invoices, and documents that have the character of a public document under special regulations.
 A foreign document that meets the conditions for use in Slovenia may also constitute an authentic document.

-Exception: without the submission of an authentic document, the court issues an order for payment against a defendant when the claim relates to a pecuniary claim that has fallen due that does not exceed EUR 2 000 and the action indicates the basis and level of the debt, and proof that enables the truth of the claims made therein to be established, where this exception does not apply to commercial disputes (Article 494 of the ZPP).
+Exception: without the submission of an authentic document, the court issues a payment order against a defendant when the claim relates to a pecuniary claim that has fallen due that does not exceed EUR 2 000 and the action indicates the basis and level of the debt, and proof that enables the truth of the claims made therein to be established, where this exception does not apply to commercial disputes (Article 494 of the ZPP).

 1.4 Rejection of application

-The court will reject a request for the issuing of an order for payment if the preconditions for its issuing are not met, i.e. a pecuniary claim fallen due and the existence of an authentic document from which the claim derives.
+The court will reject a payment order request if the preconditions for its issuing are not met, i.e. a pecuniary claim fallen due and the existence of an authentic document from which the claim derives.

-Where the court does not dismiss the motion to issue an order for payment, it continues the procedure on the basis of an action.
+Where the court does not dismiss the motion to issue a payment order, it continues the procedure on the basis of an action.

-No appeal is permitted against a decision dismissing an application for the issuing of an order for payment, neither may the claimant contest this decision by means of an appeal against the judgement.
+No appeal is permitted against a decision dismissing a motion to issue a payment order, neither may the claimant contest this decision by means of an appeal against the judgement.

-The legal remedy available to the defendant against an order for payment issued is an objection.
-The deadline for an objection is eight days from the serving of an order for payment on a defendant (three days in the case of disputes involving bills of exchange and cheques).
-The objection must be substantiated, otherwise it shall be deemed to have no grounds.
+The legal remedy available to the defendant against a payment order issued is an objection.
+The deadline for an objection is eight days from the serving of a payment order on a defendant (three days in the case of disputes involving bills of exchange and cheques).
+An objection must be substantiated, otherwise it shall be deemed to have no grounds.
 An appeal may be lodged against the decision in which the court rules on the objection.

-Where a defendant contests an order for payment only with regard to the ruling on costs, this ruling may only be contested by means of an appeal against the decision.
+Where a defendant contests a payment order only with regard to the ruling on costs, this ruling may only be contested by means of an appeal against the decision.

 1.6 Statement of opposition